 The World Bank’s Shekar noted that cost-effective technology that could strengthen the diagnostic capacity of resource-constrained health systems and improve nutrition surveillance was a “positive solution in our books.”

-The benefits of HemoCue solutions for anemia are also recognized by Save the Children, which believes it is the most effective instrument to assess anemia in the field.
+The benefits of HemoCue solutions for anemia are also recognized by Save the Children, which believes it is an effective instrument to assess anemia in the field.
 The organization is about to start using it next month in Mali for a World Bank-funded project.

 Save the Children UK’s Manuel Roche said that while the Zero Hunger goal was aspirational, the way it was going to be measured should also “reflect the ambition expressed in the Agenda 2030 declaration.”